303-799-8155

 • Marital Property – Regardless of whose name the property is under, most property acquired during the marriage and before the divorce or legal separation decree is considered marital property by the court.
 Marital property will be divided between the spouses either according to their own agreement or according to the court’s decision.
 There are, however, some exceptions to this general rule that would be appropriately discussed with an attorney.

-• Separate property – If the property was acquired before the marriage or gained by one spouse as a gift or inheritance, it is usually considered separate property.
+• Separate property – If the property was acquired before marriage or gained by one spouse as a gift or inheritance, it is usually considered separate property.
 However, separate property may be subject to division if there was a growth in value during the marriage or if that property was commingled with marital assets.
 In this situation, the burden of proof lies with the party claiming that the property should be treated as separate.

 Ensuring the Fair Division Your Property in Denver